bytesnotbits/LifeandMinistryTimer/README.md

 # Meeting Timer Web App

+## Purpose of this branch
+Remove the "Begin Next Part" button if the active part also happens to be the last part.

 ## Overview

 The Meeting Timer Web App is designed to help organize and manage meetings efficiently.
 It provides tools to create timed sections within a meeting, track elapsed time, record comments, and maintain a history of comments with their durations.